Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/2-Blockchain_Scalability_History/Blockchain_Scalability_History_Slides.md

 Notes:

-Bitcoin doesn't really have smart contract, so it uses 2-out-of-2 multisignature transactions instead.
+Bitcoin doesn't really have smart contracts, so it uses 2-out-of-2 multisignature transactions instead.
 Each new update invalidates previous updates.
 To make this part of the state channel work, the locking and unlocking mechanisms have to be properly designed so that old state updates submitted to the blockchain have a chance to be corrected by the newer state updates which replaced them.
 The simplest way is to have any unlocking attempt start a timer, during which any newer update can replace the old update (restarting the timer as well).
 When the timer completes, the channel is closed and the state adjusted to reflect the last update received.
 In case of Bitcoin, a Timelock could be used.

+---v

 ### Payment channels: Security

 <!-- TODO: revamp -->

 <pba-flex center>

 - Fraudulent Channel Close
 - Someone has to stay online to protect each individual party's interests until the channel is closed.
 - In the Lighting Network the concept of "watchtower" has been developed, where trust can be outsourced to watchtower nodes to monitor for fraud.

 </pba-flex>

 Notes: